 After arriving in Chennai, take a private vehicle along the scenic East Coast Road to Mamallapuram.
 Explore this ancient seaport town by bicycle, paying a visit to the seventh-century Shore Temple and the enormous bas-relief rock carving, known as Arjuna's Penance.
-There will also be time to inspect the town’s numerous mandapams (pillared temple pavilions), watch local stonemasons at work or to just to kick back and relax at a beachside restaurant.
+There will also be time to inspect the town’s numerous mandapams (pillared temple pavilions), watch local stonemasons at work, or just to kick back and relax at a beachside restaurant.

-Transfer by taxi to the railway station at Villapuram and board a train to the temple city of Madurai (approximately 6 hours).
+Transfer by taxi to the railway station at Villupuram and board a train to the temple city of Madurai (approximately 6 hours).
 Madurai’s Tamil roots stretch back 2500 years, making it one of the oldest cities in India.
-Wander the lamp-lit labyrinth of the Sri Meenakshi Amman Temple, dedicated to the Lord Shiva and goddess Meenakshi.
+Wander the lamp-lit labyrinth of the Sri Meenakshi Amman Temple, dedicated to Lord Shiva and goddess Meenakshi.
 Visit the Gandhi Memorial Museum, which displays a detailed account of India’s struggle for independence along with the bloodstained dhoti the famous leader wore when he was assassinated.

 This morning, travel by private vehicle along a winding road to the Periyar National Park and Tiger Reserve.
 High in the ranges of the Western Ghats, the park is set among stunning scenery and is the most popular wildlife sanctuary in Southern India.
-Both today and tomorrow, you’ll get to explore the national park on foot and will understand why Periyar is a popular wilderness sanctuary because of its lush surrounds.
+Both today and tomorrow, you’ll get to explore the national park on foot and will understand why Periyar is a popular wilderness sanctuary because of its lush surroundings.
 In the evening, enjoy a tour of a local spice plantation.

 Venture back into the Periyar Wildlife Sanctuary today for a guided nature walk.
-Encounters with animals in the wild are never guaranteed, and this is more of a jungle walk than an animal spotting tour, but do look out for tiger tracks, spotted deer, Indian elephants or gaur – the world's largest species of buffalo.
+Encounters with animals in the wild are never guaranteed, and this is more of a jungle walk than an animal spotting tour, but do look out for tiger tracks, spotted deer, Indian elephants, or gaur – the world's largest species of buffalo.
 In the afternoon, unwind with an optional ayurvedic massage at your accommodation, or just relax in this scenic setting with a drink in hand.